 Approaches and mechanisms

-Agreement by all actors within the integrated care system on priority outcomes is a powerful way for the integrated care strategy to bring focus to the system, galvanising joint working and driving progress on the most important outcomes for the local population.
-We expect this to be an important aspect of all integrated care strategies, which can also play an important role in supporting the setting of joint goals for local areas.
+Agreement by all actors within the ICS on priority outcomes is a powerful way for the integrated care strategy to bring focus to the system, galvanising joint working and driving progress on the most important outcomes for the local population.
+We expect this to be an important aspect of all integrated care strategies, which should also consider closing the gap between those at risk of the poorest outcomes and the rest of the population.